Relativistic Fluids and the Physics of Gravitational Collapse: HOW DO ELECTRIC CHARGE AND DISSIPATION AFFECT THE EVOLUTION OF MASSIVE STARS?

-\begin{itemize} \item Once the transport equation has been taken into account, then the inertial energy density and the ``passive gravitational mass density'', i.e the factor multiplying $D_TU$ and the first factor at the right of (\ref{eqd}) respectively (which of course are the same, as expected from the equivalence principle), appear diminished by the factor $1-\alpha$, a result already obtained, but here generalized by the inclusion of the viscosity and radiative phenomena. \item As far as the right hand side of (\ref{V4}) is negative, the system keeps collapsing.
+The first observation to make is that once the transport equation has been taken into account, then the inertial energy density and the ``passive gravitational mass density'', i.e the factor multiplying $D_TU$ and the first factor at the right of (\ref{grav}) respectively (which of course are the same, as expected from the equivalence principle), appear diminished by the factor $1-\alpha$, a result already obtained, but here generalized by the inclusion of the viscosity and radiative phenomena (see \cite{8u}--\cite{10} and references therein).
+Also observe that the charge does not enter into the definition of $\alpha$.
+However it does affect the ``active gravitational mass'' (the factor within the square bracket in (\ref{grav})).

+Let us now consider a system which starts to collapse.
+As far as the right hand side of (\ref{V4}) is negative, the system keeps collapsing.
 However, let us assume that the collapsing sphere evolves in such a way that, for some region of the sphere, the value of $\alpha$ increases and approaches the critical value of $1$.
 Then, as this process goes on, the ensuing decreasing of the gravitational force term would eventually lead to a change of the sign of the right hand side of (\ref{V4}).
 Since that would happen for small values of the effective inertial mass density, that would imply a strong bouncing of that part of the sphere, even for a small absolute value of the right hand side of (\ref{V4}).

-\item Observe that the charge does not enter into the definition of $\alpha$.
-However it does affect the ``active gravitational mass'' (the factor within the square bracket in (\ref{grav})).

-\item The repulsive Coulomb term (the last term in (\ref{hyd})) depends on $D_{R}s$ and always opposes gravitation.
-Its effect is reinforced if $D_{R}s$ is large enough to violate (\ref{conI}), in which case the charge will decrease the ``active gravitational mass'' term in (\ref{grav}). \end{itemize}
+Obviously for this scenario to occur, evolution should proceed in such a way that $\alpha$ approaches the critical value of $1$.
+At present we may speculate that $\alpha$ may increase substantially (for non-negligible values of $\tau$) in a pre-supernovae event.

+Indeed, at the last stages of massive star evolution, the decreasing of the opacity of the fluid, from very high values preventing the propagation of photons and neutrinos \cite{Ar}, to smaller values, gives rise to neutrino radiative heat conduction.
+Under these conditions both $\kappa$ and $T$ could be sufficiently large as to imply a substantial increase of $\alpha$.
+In fact, the values suggested in \cite{Ma} ($[\kappa] \approx 10^{37}$; $[T] \approx 10^{13}$; $[\tau] \approx 10^{-4}$; $[\rho] \approx 10^{12}$, in c.g.s. units and Kelvin) lead to $\alpha \approx 1$.